CS-LTU/com7033-assignment-jacekkszczot/README.md

 * Note: While AI tools were used during development, screenshots and conversation logs were not preserved at the time.
 * This transparency statement is being added retrospectively to ensure compliance with academic requirements.

-AI Generated Images
+AI-Generated Images
 * Application interface images generated using Adobe Stock AI can be found in:

-/static/images/
+*/static/images/

-Full licensing and generation details are documented in /static/images/graphic_licences.txt
+*Full licensing and generation details are documented in /static/images/graphic_licences.txt

 I confirm all AI usage has been implemented in accordance with module requirements.